How to Ikigai: Japanese Secret to Well-Being

 Ikigai – the Japanese Secret to Well-Being

 Ikigai is a Japanese concept that translates to “reason for being” or “the happiness of always being busy”.
 It is believed to go back to the Heian period (794 t0 1184).
 Iki is a common word for life.
-Gai comes from the work kai, which means “shell” in Japanese.
+Gai comes from the word kai, which means “shell” in Japanese.
 The shells had high value in Japan.
 Therefore, the word akigai literally means “value in living”.

 As Akihiro Hasegawa explains in his 2001 research paper on ikigai, there are different words with kai such as yarigai and hatarakigai.
 Both of them can be translated as “the value of doing” and “the value of working”.
-And this is exactly how the majority of the Japanese see akigai – an art of happiness of doing small things.
+And this is exactly how the majority of the Japanese see ikigai – an art of happiness of doing small things.

 Purpose-Driven Life

 Ikigai celebrates the concept of collecting small joys in everyday life that will result in overall well-being and a fulfilled life.
 The daily triumphs come in different forms for different people.
-For some, akigai is work in their gardens.
-Others find akigai in writing, dancing, sewing, or painting.
+For some, ikigai is work in their gardens.
+Others find it in writing, dancing, sewing, or painting.
 There is no right or wrong answer when it comes to activities that lead to ikigai as long as you find pleasure in doing them and look forward to engaging in them again and again.

 Ikigai - the Japanese Secret to Well-Being - Roads and Destinations

 The purpose doesn’t disappear when a person retires.
-Retirements as it is known in the Western world doesn’t exist in Japan.
+Retirement as it is known in the Western world doesn’t exist in Japan.
 The Japanese find new ikigai, new purpose at every phase of their lives.

 Although a special diet and light exercises play a big part in the islanders’ well-being, the Okinawa’s centenarians attribute ikigai, an unselfish purpose in life, to their longevity and vitality.